timg456789/AwsTools/README.md

 - Plain old class objects (POCO's) for DynamoDB.
 - Compatible with AWS Lambda
   - Recent versions of AWS packages have been defective in AWS Lambda
-  - AWS packages are locked in at 3.3.1.1 until a critical feature is released in a new
+  - AWS packages are locked in at 3.3.1.1 until a critical feature is released in a new version
 - Compatible with MVC
   - MVC has inherent issues with await/async requiring every usage of await to use ConfigureAwait(false) or the application will deadlock
 - Assistance with batching